 The above motion will be run following existing established procedures (and if the motion for a particular quarantined CID fails then the CID can be re-discussed during a Joint conf call).

 Target is to resolve all the comments by the deadline specified in the TGbe deadline.

+Chair is expected to solicit progress reports from POCs on unresolved CIDs.
+If POC is unresponsive or little progress is being made, then the CIDs may be re-assigned to other volunteers from the TTT of that subject.

 References: